patrickbucher/sicp/diary.md

 space.
 I'll think about it for a moment, hoping a solution might pop up spontaneously.

+In the afternoon, I had an idea on how to solve exercise 3.19.
+I sketched a plan for a tail-recursive procedure that operates in two modes: advance mode, to move to the next cell in the list (the lead cell), and check mode, to test the former cells for equality against the lead cell.

+I implemented the procedure in the evening, and I got it to work rather quickly.

 # 2023-02-10 (Fr)

 Exercise 3.17 was quite challenging—and rewarding!
 First, the cache mechanism